charlesfrye/charlesfrye.github.io/_posts/2018-03-06-frechet-derivative-introduction.markdown

 where in the last line we made use of the fact that
 $$0$$ is $$o(\|\epsilon\|)$$,
-and the norm $$\|\cdot\|$$ is the Frobenius norm, aka the square root of the sum of squares, as discussed in
+and the norm $$\|\cdot\|$$ is the Frobenius norm, aka the square root of the sum of squared entries, as discussed in
 [this blog post]({{site.url}}/math/2018/02/28/how-big-is-a-matrix.html).

-We're almost at the end
+We're almost at the end,
-(just two more lines)
-but I'd like to step back and appreciate how much simpler this computation is than it would be with coordinates.
+but before we complete our derivation,
+I'd like to point out that we've already learned something about this function: our little-o term is *always $$0$$*, meaning that our linear "approximation" is
+*exact* -- nothing approximate about it.
-In fact, it's *simpler* than the computation for this function on the vector inputs, revealing that this function is in fact *linear* as a function of $$Q$$, a fact that is somewhat obscured by the profusion of symbols that accompanies the usual method.
+This fact is usually somewhat obscured by the profusion of symbols that accompanies the standard method.

 What this method does require
 is familiarity with the *algebra* part of linear algebra: